 Oxygen concentrators are reliable, safe, and easy to use.
 But like any healthcare device, there are important safety measures to follow when using a Continuous Flow Oxygen Concentrator.
-Proper care ensures both patient safety and device longevity.
+Proper care ensures both patient oxygen concentrator safety precautions and device longevity.

 A clean and well-maintained device is essential.
 Always keep oxygen concentrators in a clean, dry environment.
 Replace filters and follow the manufacturer’s maintenance instructions.